King's Counsel: Scotland

 The independent bar is organised as the Faculty of Advocates and its members are known not as barristers but as advocates.
 The position of Queen's Counsel was not recognised before 1868.
 The Scottish bar did have a concept of senior counsel before the introduction of the formal rank of Queen's Counsel.
 An advocate would self-declare that they were 'giving up writing', meaning that they would no longer draft pleadings and move onto a supervisory role in litigation.
 In practice this meant that the practitioner would review and revise the written pleadings of their junior.

 Initially the status of QC was reserved first for law officers (Lord Advocate and Solicitor General for Scotland) and soon after for the Dean of the Faculty of Advocates.
 In 1897, a petition by the Faculty of Advocates for the establishment of a Scottish roll of Queen's Counsel was approved, and the names of the first appointees were published in the Edinburgh Gazette on 3 September 1897.
 By decision of Lord President Robertson, these first Scottish Queen's Counsel were not required to make a declaration not to act against the Crown, and so Scottish King's Counsel have never been required to obtain a licence to plead in order to do so.

 In 2005, there were more than 150 QCs in Scotland.
 The appointment of King's Counsel is made on the recommendation of the Lord Justice General to the First Minister of Scotland, formerly the Secretary of State for Scotland.
 In the 1990s, rules were changed so that solicitors with rights of audience in the Court of Session or High Court of Justiciary were permitted to apply for appointment, and two or three have done so.
 A solicitor advocate who is so appointed is designated as King's Counsel, Solicitor Advocate.

 Honoris causa

 An award of King's Counsel honoris causa (honorary KC) may be made to lawyers who have made a major contribution to the law of England and Wales but who operate outside court practice.

+The practice of appointing King's Counsel honoris causa has been extended to Scotland, with the first five appointments being made in 2024.